 - Pencil Pete, Eraser Dust, and Sketch Block fonts

-- School bus, apple, pencil: School Supplies overlays
+- School bus, apple, pencil: School Supplies graphics

-Editing tips: To make a chalkboard background, apply the Boards texture across any photograph; set the blend mode to “Normal” and the fade to zero (notice we also have chalkboard as a Shape-it overlay, too).
-If you’re using two-color overlays, be sure to make one color white and the other transparent.
+Editing tips: To make a chalkboard background, apply the Boards texture across any photograph; set the blend mode to “Normal” and the fade to zero (notice we also have chalkboard as a Shape-it graphic, too).
+If you’re using two-color graphics, be sure to make one color white and the other transparent.

 This look evokes the kind of doodly, scribbly notes that we would, um, never have passed in class when we were in school. *cough* *morning detention* You can use it for scrapbook pages, classroom signs, and texture-rich, touchable blog graphics.

-- Paper background: Paper texture (also available as a Shape-It overlay)
+- Paper background: Paper texture (also available as a Shape-It graphic)

-- Paper airplane and Sharpie pen: School Supplies overlay
+- Paper airplane and Sharpie pen: School Supplies graphic

 - Graph paper: Paper texture